-FFmpeg and VLC together form the invisible backbone of nearly every video you watch online.
-Lex Fridman sits down with Jean-Baptiste Kempf, VLC lead developer and VideoLAN president, and Kieran Kunhya, longtime FFmpeg contributor and the engineer behind FFmpeg's notorious X account, for a four-hour technical autopsy of how digital video actually works.
-The conversation covers codecs, containers, handwritten assembly optimization, the FFmpeg and Libav fork drama, and how VLC turned down millions to stay ad-free.
+FFmpeg and VLC are the unsexy backbone of nearly every video you have ever watched.
+Lex Fridman sits down with Jean-Baptiste Kempf, VLC lead developer and VideoLAN president, and Kieran Kunhya, longtime FFmpeg contributor and the person running the now-notorious FFmpeg account on X, for a four-hour technical autopsy of how digital video actually works: codecs, containers, handwritten assembly optimizations, the Libav fork, and why x264 changed the internet.

 [WATCH ON YOUTUBE →]